African American Studies

 In the 1960s, Atlanta’s historic Sweet Auburn district served as an epicenter and cultural touchstone of the civil rights movement; today, its streets are filled with landmarks and living history.
 Atlanta’s Black community continues to lead, contributing to national movements like Black Lives Matter and speaking out in a nationwide dialogue on race, racism and police brutality.
 Oglethorpe’s new African American Studies program is built on that history, and created with the engagement and participation of our student body.

-• Make an impact here on campus by joining the Black Student Caucus or the OU Diversity Board, or taking part in campus-wide forums on issues like racism and intersectionality.
+- Make an impact here on campus by joining the Black Student Caucus or the OU DEI Committee or taking part in campus-wide forums on issues like racism and intersectionality.

 As an interdisciplinary, intersectional program, the minor in African American Studies is a strong addition to many majors.
 Your minor in African American Studies will expand your understanding in fields such as law, education, history, sociology, literature or the arts.